dlerps/ddev-tools/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/tl89uy830l97qq6o?svg=true)](https://ci.appveyor.com/project/dlerps/ddev-tools)
 # DDev Tools
 **A collection of .Net tools and helper functions.
-Compatible with .Net Standard 1.3 and .Net Framework 4.6.1**
+Compatible with `.Net Standard 1.3` and `.Net Framework 4.6.1`**

 ## How to use
-The library is available on NuGet.org:
+The library is available on [NuGet] and can be added to any project compatible with the target frameworks.

 Install with package manager:
 `PM > Install-Package DDev.Tools.Standard`